marina-del-rey/bobin-re2-discord-bot/README.md

 ## To-do list
 - Add an editexp command so users can edit expressions
-- Fix remove by index output
+- Fix remove by index success output